nikeedev/chatium/idea.md

-# The idea for the new "protocol"/system for managing client and server connections
+# The idea for the new protocol for managing client and server connections

-With this new system that I (nikeedev) created, sending messages using websockets will be a lot easier now that the messages will be just stringified JSON's.
+With this new system that I (nikeedev) created, sending messages using WebSocket will be a lot easier now that the messages will be just stringified JSON's.

-Each message will send a status value, username value, and data value depending on the status.
+Each message will send a type value, username value, and data value depending on the status.

 ## Here is how my chat will use my new protocol: